pluots/udf-suite/udf-uuid/README.md

 ## UUID Types

+There are four common UUID types:

 * V1: MAC address + timestamp + small random portion.
 The MAC address and timestamp can be determined from a UUID
 * V3: a MD5 hash of a "namespace" UUID and "name" data.
 This is fully deterministic, there is no random component.
+* V4: fully random UUID
 * V5: same as V3, uses SHA1 instead

-* V4: fully random UUID
+This library is able to generate v1 and v4 UUIDs.
+Support for v3 and v5 will be added in the future.

 ## Available Functions